 The demand for green electricity is set to increase sharply in the coming decades.
 To meet the daily needs of the citizens as well as the industries, production capacity will have to rise accordingly.
 But which solutions are suitable and feasible on the municipal level?
 During 2023, Energy Modelling Lab is participating in a series of meetings to support local dialogue on green transition.

 The meetings are organized by the Danish Board of Technology.
 Both citizens, representatives from the local industries, and decision-makers are participating.
 In many places, heads of the local industries and businesses are very keen on being at the forefront of the green transition.
 Also, experience shows that many citizens are knowledgeable and willing to engage.
 Dialogue can increase the support for the changes that the green transition entails.

 Planning for PtX facility

 During meetings in Vordingborg Municipality, we presented charts explaining the estimated increase in the demand for green electricity.
-Due to the planned installation of a PtX facility on the harbour, the demand is expected to rise by more than six times by 2050.
+Due to the planned installation of a PtX facility on the harbor, the demand is expected to rise by more than six times by 2050.

-In the Municipality of Kalundborg, we also presented charts explaining the land-use needed to produce 1 million MWh by different kinds of green energy production facilities.
+In the Municipality of Kalundborg, we also presented charts explaining the land use needed to produce 1 million MWh by different kinds of green energy production facilities.
 The areas needed are presented in comparison to the total area of Kalundborg:

 We also showed the estimated energy generated, if solar panels were installed on the roofs of all buildings larger than 500 m2: It would amount to 200.000 MWh or enough to meet 20% of the estimated demand in 2030.